For the beginners and seasoned experts alike.

 8. Sell Your Content

 Selling your content involves creating high-value content that people want to buy.
 You can start by testing your ideas first or create short versions of your product idea (prototypes).
 Some examples would be eBooks, monthly coaching, access to a membership forum.
+There are many ways to market your content.

 9. Improve Your Content With Data